labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: img/man2.png

-All users having access to the corresponding genome are grouped by access right level: first, the user having « **Administrator** » access right, then users having « **View & Annotate** » access rights and at the end, users having « **View Only** » access rights.
+All users having access to the corresponding genome are grouped by access right level: first, users having « **Administrator** » access right, users having « **View & Annotate** » access right and at the end, users having « **View Only** » access right.

 Additional data about users are also available: